NLnetLabs/routinator/source/initialisation.rst

 To see if Routinator has been initialised correctly and your firewall allows the required outbound connections on ports 443 and 873, it is recommended to perform an initial test run.
-You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` to increase the log level so you can verify if Routinator establishes connections as expected:
+You can do this by having Routinator print a validated ROA payload (VRP) list with the :subcmd:`vrps` subcommand, and using :option:`-v` multiple times to increase the log level to debug.
+This way you can verify if Routinator establishes connections as expected:

 .. code-block:: bash